open menu

 Meet new people

 Volunteering with a local community organisation can help you meet new people and make new friends.
-If you’ve recently come to an area or you’d just like to get to know more people, finding an opportunity to volunteer can help you feel more connected to where you live and the people in your part of Wirral.
+If you’ve recently come to the area or you’d just like to get to know more people, finding an opportunity to volunteer can help you feel more connected to where you live and the people in your part of Wirral.
 It can also help you find out more of what’s on for your children and family.

 Boost your wellbeing

-Helping others gives your brain a rush of happy chemicals just like getting a pay rise at work?
+Helping others gives your brain a rush of happy chemicals just like getting a pay rise at work!
 Volunteering helps both your mental and physical health.
-It can reduce the effects of anxiety, stress and anger, by giving you regular contact with other people doing a shared project.
+It can reduce the effects of anxiety, stress and anger by giving you regular contact with other people doing a shared project.
 Doing good for others can increase your confidence and pride, and give you a sense of purpose.

 Learn something new

 Giving something new a go can help you develop new skills, or give you more experience in something you’re interested in.
-You don’t need to know everything before you can start: lots of volunteers go on training to help them in their roles.
+You don’t need to know everything before you start; lots of volunteers go on training to help them in their roles.
 These skills and experiences could give you what you need to help you find a new job or just do something that you enjoy!

 How to find something that’s right for you